 Mint Christmas Cookies made from a buttery shortbread cookie dipped in chocolate & topped with holiday sprinkles.
-Mint flavored Christmas Cookies perfect for cookie exchanges and gift plates!
+Green Christmas Cookies perfect for cookie exchanges and gift plates!

 Be sure to check out our updated collection of BEST CHRISTMAS COOKIE RECIPES here!